Equus Yoga's New Teacher

 This is Belle.
 I fell in love.
 I bought her at an Extreme Mustang Makeover.
 She was a 100 day trained wild mustang.
 I was not planning on buying a horse.
 But, I fell in love.
 She took my heart the first time her eyes met mine and I knew.
 She left her hay pile in her stall and walked over to me and put her head in my arms.

 The hours that followed the actual 'doing' of this purchase were some of the more stress filled moments of my life.
 "Buying a horse you did not know?"
 It takes me weeks to buy a pair of boots, between all my research and trying them on, making sure they fit, checking all other options.
 But really I had been doing that with horse shopping for the last 20 years I just wasn't active about it.
-So when I met Belle, even though she wasn't the picture that I had in mind, I knew she was the one who I had been waiting for.
+So when I met Belle, even though she wasn't the picture that I had in mind, I knew that she was the one who I had been waiting for.

 A Meditation on Being:

-Illness Brings Stillness, Injury brings Mindfulness
+Illness Brings Stillness, Injury brings Consciousness

 This is one of the faces that has helped me heal over the last few years.
 The injuries that I have faced, have stopped me in my tracks, brought deep anxiety at my doorstep, unwavering headaches, memory problems, and that was just the mental piece.
 The physical piece also stopped me in my tracks, except for being able to put one foot in front of the other, literally.
 I had a severe concussion, whiplash, cracked tailbone and a torn rotator cuff.
-This face and being, Coqui, was the reason I suffered the concussion in the first place, but also the one who helped me heal from it, and on a deeper level helped bring me to this other layer of Being that I had not yet experienced.
+This face and being, Coqui, was also the reason I suffered the concussion in the first place, but the one who helped me heal from it, and on a deeper level helped bring me to this other layer of Being that I had not yet experienced.
 She is one of my healers and because of this, has helped me be a greater teacher, more patient mother and a more mindful, compassionate human.

 This creature found me.
 She was wild on the beaches and living under the porch of a cottage we rented in Vieques PR.
 How I got her home is another story, but we fell in love.
 She flew to Boston three weeks later with her best buddy from the streets.
 The transition was rocky to say the least.
 She was also not used to being on a leash, so walking on one was not her favorite thing.
 Pooping at the end of one was humiliating at best and most times did not happen.
 So, being diligent and wanting to make sure she had her BM for the day, I found one spot up the street that she would go.
 Long and the short, taking her to this spot, I slipped and fell on the ice on the driveway and suffered the above injuries.